Instructions for single abstracts

 All abstracts must be submitted and, if accepted, must be presented in English.

-All abstracts have a limit of 2,000 characters, including spaces but excluding title, keywords and authors’ information.
+All abstracts have a limit of 2,000 characters, including spaces.
+The title, keywords and authors’ information are not included in that limit.
 If you exceed the character limit, the system will not accept the abstract.

 Graphics or tables cannot be accepted because of production limitations.